SEO 101: How the Google Search Algorithm Works

 4. Context Matters

-A variety of factors – including past search history, search settings, and location – all come into play when generating results.
+Various factors – including past search history, search settings, and location – all come into play when generating results.

 For example, searching for “top restaurants” as a consumer in Chicago will generate different results than the same search for a consumer in Los Angeles.